WebFuzzing/EvoMaster/docs/reused_code.md

 * _asyncapi/sut/microcks.yaml_: AsyncAPI description from
-  [Microcks](https://github.com/microcks/microcks), used unmodified as a test resource of the `asyncapi-parser` module.
+  [Microcks](https://github.com/microcks/microcks), used unmodified as a test resource of the `asyncapi-parser` module and of `core`.
 Released under Apache-2.0 license.

 * _asyncapi/sut/openagents-cache.yaml_: AsyncAPI description of the OpenAgents shared-cache API, used unmodified as a test resource of the `asyncapi-parser` module.
 Released under MIT license.